felix-bose/felix-bose/README.md

 ## About me

-Hi, I am Felix, fullstack engineer from Munich, Germany.
+I am Felix, fullstack engineer from Munich, Germany.
 Always curious and eager to try out new things.

 ### current side projects:
 - Test factory generation for typescript (alpha)